nao1215/sqly/README.md

 ```

 ### Directory import
 You can import entire directories containing supported files.
-The sqly automatically detects all CSV, TSV, LTSV, and Excel files (including compressed versions) in the directory and imports them:
+The sqly automatically detects all supported files (CSV, TSV, LTSV, JSON, JSONL, Parquet, Excel, ACH, Fedwire, including compressed versions) in the directory recursively and imports them:

 ```shell
 # Import all files from a directory